microsoft/vscode-arduino/README.md

 > ⚠️ **Warning** ⚠️
 >
 > # This extension is deprecated and no longer maintained.
 We recommend existing customers to use the [Arduino IDE software](https://www.arduino.cc/en/software).
+This extension will no longer appear on the marketplace as of 10/1/2024.

 [![Gitter](https://img.shields.io/badge/chat-on%20gitter-blue.svg)](https://gitter.im/Microsoft/vscode-arduino)